Distance Education Course in Writing Poetry

-- Develop your ability to write and understand different types of poetry
+- Develop your ability to write and understand different styles of poetry

-- Explore how you can use your poetry -at home, work and play
+- Explore how you can use your poetry - at home, at work, for relaxation

-Whatever you write has sound.
+Whatever you write has 'sound'.
 People hear your words in their heads, and so the sounds you create can draw people's attention to your message.
-Poets use a range of musical and figurative devices to achieve their effects.
-Some of these effects relate to the rhythm and metre of the words.
+Poets use a range of musical and figurative devices to achieve different effects.
+For instance, the rhythm and metre of the words used can be altered to emphasise words, create ambiance, build to a crescendo, and so forth.
 The study of rhythm, stress, and pitch in speech is called prosody.
 In poetry, the meter (or metre) is the basic rhythmic structure of a verse.

 Lesson Structure